The Best Family Cars for Brisbane in 2025

 Looking for a family-friendly ride that can handle Brisbane traffic and weekend trips?
 Here are our top picks for 2025.

-Toyota Prado resale value after 2-3 years, LandCruiser 300 depreciation rates, and which cars hold value best in Australia 2025.
-Data-backed guide for smart buyers.
+Toyota Prado resale value after 2-3 years, LandCruiser 300 depreciation rates, and which cars hold value best in Australia 2026.
+Data-backed guide for buyers and sellers.

 How much does a car depreciate?
 On average, new cars in Australia lose: